Healthy Recipes Blog

 • The USDA recommends cooking ground meat to an internal temperature of 160°F.

 • I use lean (85/15) ground beef.
-In my experience, a leaner mixture will result in dry hamburgers, so I don't recommend it.
+A leaner mixture will result in dry hamburgers, so I don't recommend it.

 • You can use ¼ cup of finely diced onions and a tablespoon of fresh minced garlic instead of the powders.